What is my ex-wife entitled to regarding our house in divorce?

 1. The duration of the marriage.

-2. The age, physical and mental health, vocational skills, employability, earning capacity, estate, financial liabilities and financial needs of the spouses.
+2. The age, health, skills, employability, earning capacity, and financial needs of both spouses.

 6. The value of each party's separate property.

-7. Any other factors necessary to achieve an equitable distribution.
+7. Any other relevant factors for equitable distribution.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.